 Core Vocabulary and Essential Phrases

-For beginners, starting with foundational vocabulary is crucial.
+For beginners, I always recommend starting with foundational vocabulary that serves daily interactions.
 Focus initially on common greetings, numbers, days of the week, and basic verbs such as “être” (to be) and “avoir” (to have).
-Knowing how to ask simple questions, introduce yourself, and navigate daily interactions sets a strong groundwork.
+From my experience teaching language learners, mastering how to introduce yourself and navigate simple transactions creates immediate confidence that sustains motivation.

 - Greetings: “Bonjour,” “Bonsoir,” “Salut”